IgniteUI/igniteui-docfx/en/components/categorychart_performance_high_frequency.md

 ---
 ## Performance - High Frequency

-The igxCategoryChart is capable of handling high volumes of data, ranging into the millions of data points, and updating them every few milliseconds as demonstrated in teh following demo.
+The igxCategoryChart is capable of handling high volumes of data, ranging into the millions of data points, and updating them every few milliseconds as demonstrated in the following demo.

 ### High Frequency Demo
 <div class="sample-container" style="height: 650px">